 Measuring cups and spoons

-- Bake the sweet potatoes: Arrange a rack in the middle of the oven and heat to 375°F. Place the sweet potatoes directly on the oven rack (place a piece of aluminum foil onto the rack below if you're worried about drips).
+Bake the sweet potatoes.
+Arrange a rack in the middle of the oven and heat the oven to 375°F. Place the sweet potatoes directly on the oven rack (place a piece of aluminum foil onto the rack below if you're worried about drips).
 Bake the sweet potatoes until tender, about 1 hour.
 While the potatoes bake, prepare the crust for baking.